TheShihan/docker-quake2server/README.md

 # Quake II Server Docker Image

-This Docker image runs a Quake II server using **Yamagi Quake II** (v.8.20).
+This Docker image runs a Quake II server using q2pro.
 It allows users to upload game files, configure mods, and change server settings easily.
 By default, the server starts with the **baseq2** mod, but users can specify other mods through environment variables.

 ## Features
 - Flexible mod support, allowing users to switch between mods like **lithium** or **openffa** (mod files must be provided by the user).